ldunham1/abstract_factories/README.md

 assert type_factory.get('Car') is Car
 ```

-Or automatically by providing python modules or paths in which the factory can search.
+By default, items are referred to by class name, unless a name_key is provided.

+Abstract factories can automatically register items found in given python modules or paths.
 ```python
 from abstract_factories import AbstractTypeFactory from . import my_vehicle_package